Coburg Drive-In: History

+1965 to 1984

 The Coburg Drive-In opened on 25 November 1965 with a double feature of Marnie and McHale's Navy.
 The Big Six chain were the original owners for the first two years of operation, until Hoyts acquired the theatre in 1967.

-The 1960s and 1970s were the peak of drive-in culture's popularity in Melbourne, and at one stage the theatre competed with six other drive-ins within the surrounding suburbs alone.
+Drive-ins grew out of the growing popularity of cars, and provided an easy and convenient form of entertainment.
+The Coburg Drive-in catered for people who had problems with parking and walking; young children; and teenagers and young adults who were attracted to particular film genres and intimate evenings.
+The 1960s and 1970s were the peak of drive-in culture's popularity in Melbourne, and at one stage the theatre competed with six other drive-ins within the surrounding suburbs alone; and approximately sixty drive-in theatres throughout Victoria.

-In 1974, fire trucks from the Metropolitan Fire Brigade entered the drive-in with lights flashing in order to put out a grass fire along the banks of the adjoining Merri Creek.
+In 1974, fire trucks from the Metropolitan Fire Brigade entered the drive-in with lights flashing to put out a grass fire along the banks of the adjoining Merri Creek.
 Coincidentally, the film screening that night was The Towering Inferno, which led many audience members to believe the fire trucks were part of a publicity stunt.

-Drive-ins quickly declined during the home video era of the 1980s, a decade in which 23 theatres closed throughout the city and were sold to property developers.
+Drive-ins were popular until the late 1970s, with the supremacy of television, then home video in the 1980s, and multi-cinema complexes, audiences began to dwindle.
+In the 1980s, 23 theatres closed throughout the city and were sold to property developers.
 The Coburg Drive-In closed and was put up for sale in 1982.
 However, the land did not sell.
 This was said to be due to the site's location in a quiet industrial area, which made it unsuitable for residential development, while the poor road access down a single long driveway and unstable ground on the site of a former rubbish tip meant industrial development would also be difficult.
+The cinema ironically survived because of its poor location and access, which made the land unattractive to developers.
+The drive-in eventually closed in 1984.